sean09lee/node-scraper/README.md

 * Create a new branch
 	* Create an Angular application as an interface to specify which 10 websites the user wants to scrape the HTML from.

 This should be runnable locally via a web browser, and should consume the REST service previously created.

+See the api [README](./client/README.md) for more.